grayghostvisuals/wp-flex/README.md

 ####WP&ndash;Flex Contribution Guidelines
-We strictly follow the Wordpress Coding Guidelines and so should you if you're going to contribute to this repo.
+We strictly follow the WordPress coding guidelines and so should you if you're going to contribute to this repo.
 Thanks for abiding by these guidelines.
 WP&ndash;Flex contributors and myself love you for this.

 * [http://codex.wordpress.org/WordPress_Coding_Standards](http://codex.wordpress.org/WordPress_Coding_Standards)

 * For WP&ndash;Flex we use a [Gitflow Branching Model](http://nvie.com/posts/a-successful-git-branching-model).

     This means our branching is kept nice and clean allowing everyone else to see commits, merges and releases in a logical fashion.
 Please take the time to review this model to ensure your Pull Requests are accepted.
 The following items listed are the branches and naming conventions we adhere to.

-    *Master*, *Develop*, *Release*, *Hotfix*, *Feature*
+    ``Master, Develop, Release, Hotfix, Feature``

 * Keep it simple and as blank as possible &ndash;with the exception of the demo styles.
     Feel free to give back to the demo styles if you feel inclined :)